Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Introduction

+Ergonomics plays a crucial role in ensuring safety, health, and performance in various settings, including educational institutions, where efforts are made to optimize work and study environments for both teachers and students to enhance productivity and minimize the risk of musculoskeletal discomfort \cite{rudolf_evaluating_2009}.
+Integrating ergonomic principles into education can improve the quality and increase productivity.
+For instance, research has shown that sitting posture and positioning significantly influence typing and handwriting performance \cite{parush_ergonomic_1998}.
+Designing ergonomic solutions often relies on tools such as anthropometry, which involves measuring the size, shape, and capabilities of the human body for task performance \cite{bravo_literature_2018, mokdad_anthropometrics_2009}.

+Several studies have proposed methods and guidelines for designing ergonomic classroom furniture tailored to students of different ages, providing relevant anthropometric dimensions and data for such designs \cite{arpaci_student_2016,fidelis_anthropometric_2022}.
+Among the various models for ergonomic furniture design, the 'design for adjustable range' model is widely recommended, as it considers a range of anthropometric measures of end-users, typically between the 5th and 95th percentiles of the user population \cite{fasulo_study_2019}.

-The motivation for this study stems from the growing recognition of the importance of ergonomic design in enhancing human productivity and well-being.
-In recent years, numerous studies have demonstrated the positive impact of ergonomically designed furniture on comfort, health, and performance, particularly in settings where individuals spend prolonged periods of time seated at desks, such as offices and educational institutions.
-As computers and digital technology continue to permeate various aspects of academic and professional life, ensuring optimal ergonomic conditions in computer labs has become increasingly crucial.
-While ergonomic guidelines and standards exist for general office environments, there is a notable gap in tailored guidelines for computer labs, particularly for university students.
+The motivation for this study stems from the growing recognition of the importance of ergonomic design for enhancing human productivity and well-being.
+Numerous studies have demonstrated the positive impact of ergonomically designed furniture on comfort, health, and performance, especially in settings where individuals spend prolonged periods of time seated at desks, such as offices and educational institutions.
+As computers and digital technology continue to permeate various aspects of academic and professional life, ensuring optimal ergonomic conditions in computer laboratories has become increasingly crucial.
+However, while ergonomic guidelines and standards exist for general office environments, tailored guidelines for computer laboratories, particularly for university students, are lacking.

-The prevalence of computers in educational settings, especially universities, highlights the need to prioritize students' physical comfort and health by providing ergonomically sound furniture.
-However, the lack of specific guidelines for computer laboratories presents a challenge in achieving this objective.
-This study addresses this gap by proposing anthropometric-based furniture dimensions that are specifically designed for university students.
-By analyzing data collected from 380 participants and correlating 11 anthropometric measurements to 11 furniture dimensions, this research aimed to optimize furniture design in university computer labs to better accommodate students' physical characteristics.
+This study addresses this gap by proposing anthropometric-based furniture dimensions specifically designed for university students.
+This research aims to optimize furniture design in university computer labs to better accommodate students' physical characteristics.